autoreduction/queue-processor/plotting/plot_factory/README.md

 pulling into Autoreductions webapp through an iframe.

 ## Usage
-The plot factory should be called using the construct_plot method from within the PlotFactory class taking the following arguments:
+The plot factory should be called using the create_plot method from within the PlotFactory class taking the following arguments:
 * plot_meta_file_location
 * dataframe to containing N spectrum